 Calcium Imaging Analysis enables researchers to track the activity of hundreds and thousands of neurons within the brains of living animals.
 However, analyzing this huge amount of data raises some difficulties.
-In order to improve and accelerate the analysis of calcium imaging data, we collaborate with the Fraunhofer ITWM (https://www.itwm.fraunhofer.de/) and the group of Prof. Dr. Albrecht Stroh and in collaboration with the Fraunhofer ITWM, we are following the goal of improving and accelerating the analysis of calcium imaging data, starting with the automatic marking of neurons in the generated image files using deep learning.
-By optimizing and simplifying the application through user-friendly interfaces of the entire analysis pipeline, the effort and time spent with such analyses can be drastically reduced.
+In order to improve and accelerate the analysis of calcium imaging data, we collaborate with the Fraunhofer ITWM (https://www.itwm.fraunhofer.de/) and the group of Prof. Dr. Albrecht Stroh (http://www.strohlab.com/) to automatically label neurons in the produced image files using Deep Learning.
+Following this part of the analysis, the peaks within the transients of the identified neurons must be identified.
+By optimizing the whole analysis pipeline and making the procedure available and easily useable for other researchers, the effort and time spent with such analyses can be drastically reduced.
 Furthermore, results will be better comparable as the analysis will be less dependent on personal decisions.

-2) Collaboration with Monika Chongtham on behavioral experiments with mice with the aim of finding factors that can predict if one mouse will act resilient or susceptible after being stressed.
-In order to do this we also need a better way of classify the mice into resilient and susceptible than the current system (using the SI-score) so we try to combine subjective human perception of the mice behavior with video-tracking.
+- Collaboration with Monika Chongtham on behavioral experiments with mice with the aim of finding factors that can predict if one mouse will act resilient or susceptible after being stressed.
+In order to do this, we also need a better way of classifying the mice into resilient and susceptible than the current system (using the SI-score) so we try to combine subjective human perception of the mice behavior with video-tracking.
 The aim is to extract objective parameters from the trajectory of the mice to create parameters like counting shy away in order to represent the mouse's behavior with better parameters than just a quotient of two time periods (current system).
 This project also led to the Bachelor thesis of Vincent Dietrich and his development of the Resilipy GUI.